a-r-m-i-n/dce/Documentation/UsersManual/DetailPage.rst

     </f:link.page>

 .. note::
-   It is not possible to activate two content element detail pages at once.
+   One query parameter can select only one content element UID.
+Multiple detail templates can be activated when their DCEs use different detail page identifiers.

 Helpful links